laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where super long selftext iamges would crash ([#1404](https://github.com/laurencedawson/sync-for-reddit/issues/1404))
 - Fixed an issue where updating the subreddit search term would reset the sort ([#305](https://github.com/laurencedawson/sync-for-reddit/issues/305))
 - Fixed an issue where the wrong subreddit in the drawer could be highlighted ([#1242](https://github.com/laurencedawson/sync-for-reddit/issues/1242))
+- Fixed an issue where messages were checked at startup even when disabled ([#798](https://github.com/laurencedawson/sync-for-reddit/issues/798))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4